wwwdotphilip/Corona-Code-Gists/README.md

 Corona-Gists
 ============

-This repo containts Gists for Corona SDK.
+This repo contains code Gists for Corona SDK.

 __config.lua__ - contains the default cofiguration you should use for your lua project.